ERDAS .gis or .lan formats are often used for raster images, for example, from Landsat Thematic Mapper (TM) satellite imagery.

 A table and an image will be created.

-Open the image and Immediately launch Assign Initial Coordinate System in the Component pane to specify the correct initial projection for the image.
+Open the image and Immediately launch Assign Initial Coordinate System in the Info pane to specify the correct initial projection for the image.

 See the Example: Import ERDAS GIS with GDAL and Assign Coordinate System topic for a step-by-step example using GDAL.